Kaleidoscope World (Swing Out Sister album): Background

 The album was notable for being released on the newly reactivated Polygram subsidiary label Fontana Records, which had been a highly successful record label in the 1960s (something reflected in the stylised cover art for Kaleidoscope World).
 The album also features solos from the veteran harmonica player Tommy Reilly.
 Original band member Martin Jackson left Swing Out Sister during the making of this album.
 Although the liner notes give "special thanks to Martin Jackson" and his co-writing credits appear on the songs "Tainted" and "Between Strangers", they also point out that "Swing Out Sister are Corinne Drewery and Andy Connell."
 Jimmy Webb arranged and conducted the orchestra for "Forever Blue" and "Precious Words."

 Video EP

 In 1990 the video EP Kaleidoscope World – The Videos was released featuring videos for the singles and a video for "The Kaleidoscope Affair".
 Excerpts from "Coney Island Man" were also used as incidental music.

 Track listing

+All tracks written by Andy Connell and Corinne Drewery, except where noted.